C-Accel-CRIPT/Python-SDK/docs/examples/simulation.md

 ```

 !!! note "Identifier keys"
-    The allowed `Identifier` keys are listed in the <a href="https://criptapp.org/keys/material-identifier-key/" target="_blank">material identifier keys</a> in the CRIPT controlled vocabulary.
+    The allowed [`Identifiers`](../../nodes/primary_nodes/material/#cript.nodes.primary_nodes.material.Material.identifiers) keys are listed in the [material identifier keys](https://criptapp.org/keys/material-identifier-key/) in the CRIPT controlled vocabulary.

-Let's also add some [`Property`](../subobjects/property.md) nodes to the `Material`, which represent its physical or virtual (in the case of a simulated material) properties.
+Let's also add some [`Property`](../../nodes/subobjects/property) nodes to the [`Material`](../../nodes/primary_nodes/material), which represent its physical or virtual (in the case of a simulated material) properties.

 ```py
 phase = cript.Property(key="phase", value="solid")